syedahmedz/Email-Permutator/README.md

 Supports Email permutation checks

-To add more permutation types, simply edit the permutatorEmail.class.php file -It current supports first name and last name permuation types for all domains
+To add more permutation types, simply edit the permutatorEmail.class.php file -It currently supports first name and last name permuation types for all domains